Joe Giudice Requests to Be Released to Italy Amid Deportation Appeal

 While Teresa and her four daughters—Gia, Milania, Gabriella and Audriana—have visited Joe during his time in USICE custody, the Bravo star knows he's still "missing out on so much."

-"When you're a mom and your children are hurting, it just kills you so much," she said.
-"If I could take any of this pain away from them I wish I could."
+"When you're a mom and your children are hurting, it just kills you so much," she told Bravo Insider.
+"If I could take any of this pain away from them, I wish I could."

 E!
 News has reached out to Joe's immigration attorney for comment.